 Rest for one to two days and take painkillers if you need them.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-A diagnostic laparoscopy helps to find out the cause of certain abdominal and pelvic problems.
+A diagnostic laparoscopy helps to find out the cause of certain abdominal, pelvic or gynaecological problems.
 For some people minor treatments can be performed at the same time.